top of page

 1983 grocery case.jpg

 Cello packs contained 28 cards (along with a stick of gum and a Winning Line Up game card) and retailed for 49 cents each.
-They were packaged 24 per box, and cases likely contained 16 boxes.
+They were packaged 24 per box.

 Cello Pack (28 Cards)_edited.png